 Orange City Revolving Loan Fund

 Orange City, Iowa has a revolving loan fund available to fund new or existing projects ranging from industrial to retail ventures.
 The purpose of the revolving loan fund is to provide “gap” financing (funds that cannot be secured from other sources or satisfactory terms that would allow the project to materialize.
 To incentivize larger investment projects to occur that support OCDC development objectives.
 The proposed business must be within a four mile radius around the cities of Orange City and Alton.
 Eligible loan categories; Heavy Industrial, Light Industrial & Headquarter Offices, Commercial (both retail products and services) and Non-Profit Facilities.
 RLF funds will not exceed $57,000 or 25% of the project, whichever is less.
-For a copy of the Orange City Revolving Loan fund application please contact one of our local lenders or Mark Gaul at email@example.com (712)-707-4885.
+For a copy of the Orange City Revolving Loan fund application please contact one of our local lenders or the Orange City Community Development Director at email@example.com (712)-707-4885.